Mathanagopal97/Codewars-Katas/README.md

 Each program will contain the description of the problem in the comments at the header of the file.
 The solution is written in an seperate function and it is called in the main method.

-Profile cna be found at - https://www.codewars.com/users/Mathanagopal
+Profile can be found at - https://www.codewars.com/users/Mathanagopal